HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/vectorization/index.md

 <p><img alt="select crs" loading="lazy" src="https://d2jv02qf7xgjwx.cloudfront.net/accounts/289282/images/crs.png" /></p>

 <ol start="4">
-	<li>Add necessary fields for the attributes you want to record (e.g., development status, owner name).
+	<li>Add necessary fields for the attributes you want to record.
 These fields will become the column headers in the data table you will create.
 For every polygon you create, you will also fill out a value for each of these attributes.
-	<blockquote>These attributes are also what powers the map symbolization.
-In the orange and purple map, we were able to ask the software to turn every polygon with the value of <code>Developed=no</code> orange, and every polygon with the value of <code>Developed=yes</code> purple.</blockquote>
 	</li>
 	<li>Pay attention to field types.
 If you are recording categories or text data, make sure you select <code>Text</code> as the field&#39;s data type.
 If you are recording a number you&#39;d like to be able to symbolize by density, make sure to select <code>Number</code> as the field type.</li>
 </ol>